 Master Hirokazu Kanazawa has passed away.
 Like no other, Hirokazu Kanazawa coined Shotokan karate in the 20´s century.
 His mastery and splendid personally will be missed but never forgotten.
 More info on Shotokantimes

 Karate is actually the Japanese word and its inner meaning is Empty hand.
 As the name symbolizes, it’s an unarmed martial arts practice utilizing kicking, defensive blocking with the help of legs and arms and striking.
-It mainly concentrates on putting full body capacity on particular point and expecting instant impact.
+It mainly concentrates on putting full body capacity on a particular point and expecting instant impact.

 It incorporates the hands, lower arm, knee, ball of foot and elbow for striking the opponent.
-Expert in karate used to broke the pine boards of some thickness by the bare foot or hand.
+Expert in karate used to broke the pine boards of some thickness by the barefoot or hand.
 Irrespective of the physical strength for being an expert in karate timing, strategies, and spirit is also mandatory.

 Karate developed in East Asia over a time of hundreds of years, getting to be systematized in Okinawa in the seventeenth century, most likely by individuals who hate to carry weapons.

 Karate came into existence in Japan during the year 1920.
 It’s been practised in a few schools and systems and each system used to follow different strategies and techniques.

 Similar to other martial arts karate focuses on mental attitude, courtesy and an unpredictable positioning system which is done by the colour of the belt.